Pakistan Institute for Parliamentary Services

+Pakistan Institute for Parliamentary Services (PIPS) was established in December 2008 by the Parliament of Pakistan and is located in Islamabad.
 In May 2012, Under Secretary of State for Public Diplomacy and Public Affairs Tara Sonenshine joined U.S. Ambassador Cameron Munter and National Assembly Speaker Dr. Fahmida Mirza, in Islamabad, to celebrate the opening of the Pakistan Institute for Parliamentary Service (PIPS).

-The Institute helps and trains the members of the Pakistan parliament and their staff in drafting bills and motions to be introduced in the Parliament of Pakistan.
+The Institute helps and trains the members of the Pakistani parliament and their staff in drafting bills and motions to be introduced in the Parliament of Pakistan.
 This institute was formed since many newly elected members of the parliament and their staff needed training in the Parliamentary procedures.
 The institute provides legislative research and for effective strong legislature in Pakistan.

-The Pakistan Institute for Parliamentary Services (PIPS) is an institution created to provide research and capacity building services for parliamentarians and parliamentary functionaries.
-The establishment of a sustainable institute for legislative research and capacity building has been a long-standing aspiration of parliamentarians and parliamentary staff in Pakistan.
-The establishment of the Pakistan Institute for Parliamentary Services, PIPS, through an Act of Parliament is a major step towards the realization of this objective.

-PIPS ranked in top parliamentary research institutes (2023): The UK Parliament Office of Science and Technology, UK POST, has ranked the Pakistan Institute for Parliamentary Services (PIPS) in the Top Tier of only 41 most prized parliamentary research institutions out of 181 parliamentary institutions worldwide in 125 countries, viz a viz providing evidence-based policy synthesis, analysis and scrutiny as per the international standards to the elected parliamentarians of their respective countries.
-Dr Vicky Ward at the University of St Andrews in Scotland and Dr Mark Monaghan from University of Loughborough University in England, undertook a detailed comparative analysis of purpose, structure and performance over the five years (2018-2023) for globally 181 institutes to map 41 top institutes worldwide placing the Pakistan Institute for Parliamentary Services (PIPS), alongside network-oriented models such as the Commonwealth Parliamentary Research Services (CPRS) and UK-POST are placed among well-known models for linking individual Parliaments with academic research.